acao780/Making-Journey/journal-pages/week-06.md

 ## Independent Study

 ### 1. Consultation Reflection

-During the proposal consultation, I met with my instructor to discuss my project.
-I explained my idea about creating a food diary that tracks both my eating behavior and daily caloric intake.
-I shared my personal experience of losing weight last year and how this motivated me to take better care of my body.

-The instructor asked several helpful questions.
-First, he asked who my audience was.
-This made me think about whether my project was for myself or for others.
-Second, he asked how I would get accurate nutritional data.
-I admitted that I was not sure yet.
-Third, he suggested that I look at established data visualization projects for reference.

-This discussion changed my direction in a small but important way.
-Before, I thought only about collecting my own data.
-After the consultation, I realized that I needed to make the data meaningful to a wider audience.
-I started to think about how my personal story could connect to larger health issues.

-I will take two actions based on this consultation.
-First, I will add a column for the "reason" behind each meal.
-This makes the data more than just numbers.
-Second, I will research nutrition APIs to get accurate calorie information. 同时，我需要做更过关于吃饭为什么重要的research，并找一些数据等

-（second one)

-During the proposal consultation, I met with my instructor to discuss my project.
-I explained my idea about creating a food diary that tracks both my eating behavior and daily caloric intake.
-I shared my personal experience of having a medicine cause weight losing, having an irregular eating habits and how this motivated me to take better care of my body through mindful eating.
+During the proposal consultation, I met with my instructor to discuss my project idea of creating a food diary that tracks both eating behaviour and daily calorie intake.
+I shared my personal experience of losing weight due to medication, developing irregular eating habits, and how this motivated me to pay more attention to my health through mindful eating.

-The instructor asked several helpful questions that shifted my thinking.
-First, he asked who my target audience was — myself or others?
-This made me reconsider whether my project was purely personal or should share a broader message.
+The instructor asked several helpful questions that challenged my thinking.
+First, he asked who my target audience was—myself or others.
+This made me reconsider whether my project should remain a personal reflection or communicate a broader message.
 Second, he asked how I would obtain accurate nutritional data.
-I admitted that I was still unsure about reliable sources.
-Third, he suggested that I research established data visualization projects for reference and inspiration.
+At the time, I was unsure about reliable sources and methods for calorie calculation.
+Finally, he encouraged me to research existing data visualisation projects for inspiration and to understand how other designers communicate complex information.

-This discussion changed my direction in a small but important way.
-Before, I focused only on collecting my own data.
-After the consultation, I realized I needed to make the data meaningful to a wider audience.
-I began thinking about how my personal story could connect to larger conversations about health and eating habits.

-**I will take two actions based on this consultation.
-First, I will add a column for the "emotional reason" behind each meal — why am I eating?
-Am I hungry, bored, stressed, or celebrating?
-This makes the data richer than just numbers.
-Second, I will research nutrition APIs (such as the USDA FoodData Central or Nutritionix) to obtain accurate calorie information.** (这个需要增加一些research）

-**[Insert Photo: Photo 1 — Consultation notes or mind map showing feedback themes]**
+The discussion helped sharpen my project direction.
+Initially, I focused mainly on documenting my own eating habits.
+However, I realised that I need to connect my personal experience to wider issues surrounding nutrition, health, and wellbeing.
+As a result, I plan to expand my research beyond my own dataset and investigate why regular eating is important, including the physical and mental impacts of skipping meals.
+I will also explore nutrition databases and APIs to improve the accuracy of my calorie data and study existing data visualisation and data sculpture projects to inform future design decisions.

 ### 2. Technical Skill Building

 My project is a physical data visualization that combines digital design and laser-cut craftsmanship.
 This idea is inspired by Hangjie Cai’s project, "Noisy Factory."
 My goal is to transform my abstract dietary data into a tangible, 3D piece that people can see and touch.
 The physical part will be made with laser cut.
 Each layer will represent a day.
 The size of each layer will show how much I ate.
 If I skipped a meal, that layer will be smaller or missing.
 When all layers are stacked together, viewers will see the pattern of my eating habits.
 I will first draw the design on paper.
 This helps me see the idea before cutting expensive materials.
 I will iterate with paper many times until the design looks good.
 Then I will use the laser cut machine to make the final piece.
-### 3.2 What do I need to learn?

 | Priority | Skill/Tool | Why I Need It |
 |----------|-----------|--------------|
 | 1 | Drawing / Sketching | To visualize my idea before making |
 | 2 | Laser Cut Machine | To create the physical layers |
 | 3 | Data Collection | To record and organize my food data |
 | 4 | Photography | To document my final project |
-### 3.3 What are my next steps?

 My next step is to finish the data collection.
 I need to add the "reason" column to my table.
 This means recording why I skipped a meal.
 Was I busy?
 Was I not hungry?
 Did I sleep late?
 Understanding the "why" behind my behavior is important.
 I also need to calculate the calories for each meal.
 There are two ways to do this.
 First, I can use the USDA FoodData Central API, which is free and accurate.
 Second, I can search on Google Gemini for estimated values.
 Either way, I need to finish this before I start designing.
 After the data is ready, I will start drawing the first sketch on paper.
 I want to try 2-3 different designs.
 Each design will show the data in a different way.
 I will ask my classmates for feedback on these sketches.
 This will help me choose the best direction.
 While waiting for feedback, I will begin to make a simple version first.
 I will add colors and more details later.
 Finally, I will book time at the laser cut workshop.
 I need to practice on cheap paper before using the final material.
 This helps me reduce waste and save money.
 I will iterate 3-4 times until the design looks good.